 Read more

-Rintala had his first wider recognition in 1999 with the project Landescape, three abandoned wooden barns were raised on 10 meter high.
+Rintala had his first wider recognition in 1999 with the project Landscape, where three abandoned wooden barns were raised 10 meters high.

-In 2008, Rintala started a new architect office with Icelandic architect Dagur Eggertsson, called Rintala Eggertsson Architects.
+In 2008, Rintala started a new architecture office with Icelandic architect Dagur Eggertsson, called Rintala Eggertsson Architects.
 The office is based in Oslo, South Norway and Bodø, North Norway.

-Important part of Rintala’s work is teaching and lecturing in various art and architecture universities.
-Teaching takes place usually in form of workshops where the students often are challenged to participate the shaping of human environment on a realistic 1:1 situation.
+An important part of Rintala’s work is teaching and lecturing in various art and architecture universities.
+Teaching usually takes place in such workshops where the students often are challenged to participate in the shaping of the human environment in a realistic 1:1 situation.

 Read more